ross102/bots/README.md

 Calling the contract method requestHumaStatus() initiates a chainlink request.
 And a request is sent to the API endpoint specified

-Call s_usertoverification() this returns the verification status.
+Call s_usertoverificationstatus() this returns the verification status.
 (Approved, completed, pending, rejected etc)

-To verify your identity,
+## To verify your identity,

 ```shell
 Cd robots